 The Annapurna Conservation Area (ACA) contains some of the world’s highest peaks the world’s deepest valley-the Kali Gandaki River Valley.
 It is Nepal’s largest protected area of 7629 sq. km.
 It was established in 1992.
 The proposed conservation area encompasses the Annapurna range in Western Nepal.
 It is bounded to the north by the dry alpine deserts of Mustang and Tibet (China), to the west by the Kali Gandaki River, to the east by Marsyandi Valley, and to the south by valleys and foothills north of Pokhara (Sherpa et al., 1986).

 The nearest town is Pokhara, some 30 km to the south.
 Access is by road from Pokhara Nandanda, and from then onwards by foot.
-The Annapurna Conservation Area (ACA) has an entire habitats gradient from sub tropical sal forest to perenial snow harboring 22 different forest types with 1226 plant species including 55 endemics, 30 mammals and 456 birds.
+The Annapurna Conservation Area (ACA) has an entire habitat gradient from sub-tropical sal forest to perennial snow harboring 22 different forest types with 1226 plant species including 55 endemics, 30 mammals, and 456 birds.

 Officially gazetted in 1992 covering 55 VDCs with present area

 - To conserve the natural resources of the ACA for the benefit of the present and future generations

 - To bring sustainable social and economic development to the local people

 - To develop tourism in such a way that it will have a minimum negative environmental impact

 - Some of the world’s highest peaks (Annapurna I: 8,091m, Machhapuchhere: 6,993)

 - World’s deepest gorge: Kali Gandaki and one of the world's highest altitude lakes Tilicho

 - Most popular trekking destination (76407 in 2000)